BeurskensDylan/beurskensdylan/README.md

-- 👋 Hey fellow developers!
-I am Dylan, 24 years old and based in the Netherlands!
+- 👋 Hey, I am Dylan, 24 years old and based in the Netherlands!
-- 👀 I am a Software Developer
+- 👀 I am a Software Engineer
 -  📫 Email: info@dylanbeurskens.nl